dtaht/blog-cerowrt/content/post/ath10_ath9k_1.md

 *Multiple* flows did really, really well, about 105Mbit of throughput and 30ms latency.

-{{< figure src="/flent/ct-10.1/cubic_burp.svg" title="cubic burp" >}}
+{{< figure src="/flent/ct-10.1/cubic_burp.svg" title="Cubic Burp" >}}

 I need to repeat the test as there was a catastrophic fall in cubic througput partially through the test.
 Interference? noise?
 An interrelationship between acks and latency?
 The new AMDSU code acking up?

 {{< figure src="/flent/ct-10.1/cs6boom.svg" title="The diffserv CS5 (VI queue) and CS6 (VO queue) tests were horrible " >}}

 The link totally lost sync and I had to manually restart.
 It probably was babel retracting the route - or so I thought - but might have been some other bug [involving losing track of what packets needed to be retransmitted](/fixme).
-The VI and VO queues are terribly undertested in production hardware, which is too bad - although mapping CS6 (network control) into the VO queue is a terrible idea (even if it is multicast, it still gets stacked up behind other traffic, currently), and the VI queue has some properties I really like - it enforces short TXOPS AND also grabs the media more rapidly than standard traffic does.
-IF VO worked right, it would give us an easy way to test how short txops would work better.
+The VI and VO queues are terribly undertested in production hardware, which is too bad - although mapping CS6 (network control) into the VO queue is a terrible idea (even if it is multicast, it still gets stacked up behind other traffic, currently), and the VI queue has some properties I really like - it enforces short TXOPs AND also grabs the media more rapidly than standard traffic does.
+IF VI worked right, it would give us an easy way to test how short TXOPs could work better.

 {{< figure src="/flent/ct-10.1/CS1_behaving_badly.svg" title="CS1 also exhibits bad behavior, starving out one flow completely for a long time." >}}